yopito/fedora-epel-pkg/README.md

     * build is fine with the .spec file provided by the 'el5' branch of this repo.
     * need yajl-devel package too, that has to be built to (branch 'el5').
     * does not need uthash package, since uthash provided in burp 1.x source code.
-        (that is good: uthash is not available as a package for el5, either in os, update or EPEL channels)
+        (that is nice since uthash is not packaged for el5, either in OS, update or EPEL yum channels)